gallenc/solent2Public/workup/mock-tca1/hotellock-parent/README.md

 ### Implementation

 You should then proceed to implement the various methods required for the use cases and also tests to prove that your implementation is working correctly.

 Read the Project Structure section below for more information on what is provided and how to complete your code.

+Skeleton code is provided for you and you may also reuse any examples from previous classes.

+If you choose to use any other external examples, code or libraries you MUST ATTRIBUTE THE WORK and ENCORPORATE THE RELAVENT LICENCE both in licence comments at the top of the relevant class where the work is used and in the README for the code.

-### Marking Scheme
+## Marking Scheme

 We will allocate 50% of marks to design and documentation and 50% to implementation.
 Do as much as you can of all the tasks to maximise your overall score.
-So dont spend too much time on any one task.
+So don't spend too much time on any one task.

-## design and documentation (50%)
+### design and documentation (50%)

 | No | Task | Mark |
 | --- | --- | --- |